 Grant awards are selected through a process of scoring and ranking applications based upon the above funding priorities, as well as criteria such as the relative architectural/historical significance of properties affected by the project activity; project impact on the community; geographic distribution of grants awarded throughout the state; follow-through on previous historic preservation work; and the CLG's ability to meet general program requirements such as compliance with applicable federal regulations, providing an adequate matching share; and presenting a scope of work which can be accomplished within the allotted time frame.
 Specific selection criteria for the FY 2015 conference are described in the enclosed material.

-For more information about applying for a CLG grant, please email Sarah Zurier or call her at (401)222-4142.
+For more information about applying for a CLG grant, please email Jeffrey Rosenberg or call him at (401)222-4142.